 - 4.3.2.
-Take-off and landing Use evidence independent of the device(s) to confirm the time, take-off location, pilot name(s), glider type, and unique identification.
+Take-off and landing Use evidence independent of the device(s) to confirm the time and location of the take-off, pilot name(s), glider type, and unique identification.
 For Silver/Gold duration flights being controlled by the continual attention of an OO, landing time is also required (see 4.4.2d certificate). - 4.3.3 Post-flight control actions For each FR (or PR), an OO shall inspect any seals applied before take-off and perform or supervise data transfer.
 Claim submission shall be performed by that OO or another qualified person who shall submit: - The original data on the memory device.
-This must include the .igc file, and the device file in its original format (if different) as transferred from each device as soon as possible after landing.
-The claim shall include a copy of the calibration certificate of each .igc file submitted for analysis. - The appropriate claim form(s), including OO's evidence that any manually recorded times and locations for the flight correspond to the equivalent FR/PR data. - 4.3.4 Data analysis A person approved by the NAC shall perform data analysis as follows: - a.
+This must include the .igc file, and the device file in its original format (if different) as transferred from each device as soon as possible after land-ing.
+The claim shall include a copy of the calibration certificate for each .igc file submitted for analysis. - The appropriate claim form(s), including OO's evidence that any manually recorded times and locations for the flight correspond to the equivalent FR/PR data. - 4.3.4 Data analyst A person approved by the NAC shall perform data analysis as follows: - a.
 The .igc file(s) for the claimed flight(s) must be the one(s) originally transferred from the FR or PR.
 The .igc file from any recording device that does not have a sufficient approval level for the claim being made shall be disregarded when performing the data analysis.
 Confirm the security of each file using the appropriate validation program and verify continuity of flight. - b.
 Achieved way point fixes shall be determined from the FR or PR evidence, as applicable.
 When multiple devices are used and discrepancies exist, 4.3.5 shall apply.
 Any measurement or calculation inaccuracy related to the flight data is to be interpreted to the maximum disadvantage of the pilot.
 Analysis guidance is given in SC3C-10. - c.
-When absolute altitude is to be determined for a record claim, pressure altitudes must be corrected for both instrument error and non-standard atmospheric pressure.
+For badge and distance record claims the pressure altitude shall be corrected for instrument error by applying the calibration data as appropriate.
+When absolute altitude is to be determined for a record claim, pressure altitudes must also be corrected for non-standard atmospheric pressure.
 Guidance is given in SC3C 3.5 and 3.6.